 Q.B1 Here are some goals that people value in their lives.
 Please tell me how important each is to you personally.
 First [INSERT; RANDOMIZE, DO NOT START WITH ITEM b]: Is that one of the most important things in your life, OR is it very important but not one of the most important things, OR somewhat important, or not important?
 How about [INSERT NEXT ITEM]?
-[READ AT LEAST TWICE, THEN AS NECESSARY: Is that one of the most important things in your life, OR very important but not one of the most important, or not important things, OR somewhat important, or not important?]
-[INTERVIEWER INSTRUCTION: IF RESPONDENT SAYS "VERY IMPORTANT," PROBE WITH "Is that one of the most important things in your life, OR very important things?"]
+[READ AT LEAST TWICE, THEN AS NECESSARY: Is that one of the most important things in your life, OR very important but not one of the most important things, OR somewhat important, or not important?]
+[INTERVIEWER INSTRUCTION: IF RESPONDENT SAYS "VERY IMPORTANT," PROBE WITH "Is that one of the most important things in your life, OR very important but not one of the most important things?"]